 Blackpool has a fantastic transport system, with bus services that connect with most of the major hotels and attractions.
 If you’re planning on doing more than one bus trip a day, it makes sense to buy a day saver online at the Blackpool Transport website.

 No trip to Blackpool is complete without a ride on the tram.
 The town’s tram line is 12 miles long, and runs from Starr Gate to Fleetwood Ferry, stopping near to all the major attractions.
-Most trams during the week are modern but the vintage variety still run at weekends.
+Most trams are modern but the vintage variety still run at weekends.